glennsl/rebase/README.md

 # rebase
-A minimal base library for Reason
+A minimal base library intended for the BuckleScript/Reason ecosystem.
+It uses Reasonable conventions, and is easily consumed via npm.